Strong bounds for large-scale Minimum Sum-of-Squares Clustering: Introduction

-Overall, we provide the following contributions: \begin{itemize} \item We propose a scalable procedure to compute strong lower bounds on the optimal MSSC objective value.
-These bounds can be used to compute an optimality gap for any feasible MSSC solution, by decomposing the original problem into smaller, more tractable subproblems that can either be solved to optimality or approximated with valid bounds.
-The decomposition is guided by an auxiliary optimization problem, the ``anticlustering'' problem.
+\item We propose a scalable procedure to compute strong lower bounds on the optimal MSSC objective value.
+These bounds allow the computation of certified optimality gaps for any feasible solution and provide a quantitative measure of solution quality, which can be used as a stopping criterion in heuristic frameworks.
+The approach relies on decomposing the original problem into smaller, tractable subproblems guided by an auxiliary ``anticlustering'' problem.

 \item We present a theoretical analysis of the quality of the lower bound, clarifying the conditions under which it is tight, and discussing the practical implications for algorithm design.

 \item We design an efficient heuristic for the ``anticlustering problem'', and use it to validate heuristic MSSC solutions through certified optimality gaps.